ximarketing/ximarketing.github.io/_pages/publication.md

 Articles

 1. <a style="text-decoration: none">The Dark Side of Voluntary Data Sharing</a>
-   with Bingqing Li and Zhixin Yang
+   with Bingqing Li and Zhilin Yang
    **MIS Quarterly**, accepted.

 1. <a href="https://pubsonline.informs.org/doi/10.1287/mnsc.2021.02740" style="text-decoration: none">Is Personalized Pricing Profitable When Firms Can Differentiate?</a>